vobi-io/vobees-doc/versioned_docs/version-2.0.0-alpha.43/using-plugins.md

 #### `context`

-`context` is plugin-agnostic and the same object will be passed into all plugins used for a Vobees website.
+`context` is plugin-agnostic and the same object will be passed into all plugins used for a Docusaurus website.
 The `context` object contains the following fields:

 ```js
 interface LoadContext {